Looking for the best Latin American history books?

 How Latin Americans came to be is quite a confusing tale, but this book does a fine job of breaking it all down.
 A great starting place for anyone looking to fully grasp how Latinos are now one of the largest minority groups in the USA, and what this means for the future.

 The continent makes up a major part of the world, with many historical people coming from the nations that make up Latin America.

 Typically, nations such as the majority of South America, Costa Rica, El Salvador, Honduras, Mexico, and much of the Caribbean make up Latin American territories.

 You’ll also find some other nations that are listed as part of this, including smaller nations like Saint Pierre and Miquelon.

-Overall, though, the majority of nations that make up Latin America have rich histories, often filled with revolution and overcoming the odds.
+Overall, the majority of countries that make up Latin America have rich histories, often filled with revolution and overcoming the odds.

 Latin American History Books